pydantic/pydantic/docs/integrations/visual_studio_code.md

 ## Technical Details

 !!! warning
-    As a *pydantic* user, you don't need the details below.
+    As a Pydantic user, you don't need the details below.
 Feel free to skip the rest of this section.

     These details are only useful for other library authors, etc.